richDsInterview/tc/README.md

     Match(es) found.
 Not adding

 ## Perceptual Hashing
 All of the above processes are, in effect, tending toward a hash function (i.e. a map of arbitrary-sized data to data of fixed size) of the input image.
-Specifically, we would like a _perceptual_ hash of the image, one that produces similar hashes for similar input vectors/maps and dissimilar hashes for dissimilar inputs (note that this is the opposite behaviour requiured of cryptographic hash functions, which require maximally uncorrelated hashes for nearby input values).
+Specifically, we would like a _perceptual_ hash of the image, one that produces similar hashes for similar input vectors/maps and dissimilar hashes for dissimilar inputs (note that this is the opposite behaviour required of cryptographic hash functions, which require maximally uncorrelated hashes for nearby input values).

 A major advantage of this method is that hashing is computationally efficient, and broadly corresponds to our requirements.
 The main issues with the class of perceptual hashes is that they are not generally rotation-invariant and do not work as well if the image is cropped, damaged or amended (although, as expected, there are variants that combat this at the cost of performance in other metrics).